 The difference between the purchase price and the fair value of assets acquired and liabilities assumed in a business combination is allocated to goodwill.
 Goodwill is evaluated for impairment on an annual basis or when impairment indicators are present.
-The Company has the option to assess qualitative factors to determine if it is more likely than not that goodwill might be impaired and whether it is necessary to perform a quantitative single-step goodwill impairment test required under U.S. GAAP.
+The Company has the option to assess qualitative factors to determine if it is more likely than not that goodwill is impaired and whether it is necessary to perform a quantitative single-step goodwill impairment test.
 As a result of the discontinuation of the Glemba program, the Company evaluated goodwill for potential impairment in the first quarter of 2018.
 It was determined that the goodwill asset was fully impaired and an impairment charge of \$91.0 million was recorded.